oskar456/ietf-aaaa-filtering/draft-caletka-aaaa-filtering.md

 The optimization described above is OPTIONAL.
 A stub resolver of a dual-stack capable host can always issue both A and AAAA queries to the DNS, merge and order the results and send them to the application even if it has only a single-stack connectivity.
-Sending packets to the unroutable destination will be immediately refused, so a properly written application will quickly fall through the list of addresses to the one using the same address family as the connectivity of the host.
+Sending packets to a destination not covered by an entry in the routing table will be immediately refused, so a properly written application will quickly fall through the list of addresses to the one using the same address family as the connectivity of the host.

 However, it should be noted that such behavior increases load on the DNS system.
 If such an optimization is removed (for instance by a software update) on a